BeLazy167/ChatLore/README.md

 ![ChatLore Demo](docs/images/chatlore_demo.gif)

-## 🏆 Hackathon Context
+## 🏆 HenHacks2025 Hackathon Context

-ChatLore was developed for the MLH Hackathon with a focus on privacy and security in digital communications.
+ChatLore was developed for the HenHack MLH Hackathon with a focus on privacy and security in digital communications.
 Our team identified that while messaging apps are increasingly central to our lives, they lack robust tools for users to understand and protect their sensitive information.

 ### Problem Statement